dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 For more information read the [service-to-service security]({{< ref "security-concept.md#sidecar-to-sidecar-communication" >}}) article.

-### Retries
+### Resiliency including retries

-In the event of call failures and transient errors, service invocation performs automatic retries with backoff time periods.
+In the event of call failures and transient errors, service invocation provides a resiliency feature that performs automatic retries with backoff time periods.
+To find out more, see the [Resiliency article here]({{< ref resiliency-overview.md >}}).

-Errors that cause retries are:

-- Network errors including endpoint unavailability and refused connections.
-- Authentication errors due to a renewing certificate on the calling/callee Dapr sidecars.

-Per-call retries are performed with a backoff interval of 1 second, up to a threshold of 3 times.
-Connection establishment via gRPC to the target sidecar has a timeout of 5 seconds.

 ### Tracing and metrics with observability